 Per the REAL ID act of 2005, federal agencies like the TSA are prohibited from accepting IDs that don't meet the U.S. government's minimum security standards, which require that ID cards include built-in anti-counterfeit technology.
 States are also required to verify every ID applicant's identity and conduct background checks on driver's license candidates.

 Unless the aforementioned U.S. states update their ID card process, affected travelers will need to apply for a passport or use another type of identification in order to get through TSA.
-Of course, considering that the world has an endless supply of bucket-list cities, crossing a passport off your travel to-do list might not be a bad idea.
+Of course, considering that the world has an endless supply of bucket-list destinations, crossing a passport off your travel to-do list might not be a bad idea.